Are you a little confused with Audio Interfaces and Mixers? Don’t worry, I’ll explain everything in this article.

 What Does A Mixer Actually Do?

-Well, it does what its name implies: mixes sounds to create songs.
+Well, it does what its name implies: It mixes sound to create songs.

 Back in the day, you would do everything on the console with a pen and paper and a tape machine.
 Audio would come from each input, and you would equalize it, compress it, add effects to it, and send it to the tape machine in real-time.